Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateTests** - A boolean specifying whether test cases should be generated or not.
 Default value is `true`.
 At the moment only some stubs are created though (see [generator issue #6 on GitHub](https://github.com/Guite/MostGenerator/issues/6)).
 * **writeModelToDocs** - A boolean specifying whether the model file and it's diagram image are written into the application's docs folder or not.
 Default value is `true`.
 * **generateTechnicalDocumentation** - A boolean specifying whether stand-alone HTML files with technical documentation should be generated or not.
 Default value is `true`.
 At the moment two reports are generated: _structural overview_ and _technical complexity_ - both in English and German.
+* **viewActionsPosition** - Allows to specify whether and where item actions should be available in view pages.
+Default value is `START`.
+Available options are explained [below](#item-actions-position).
+* **viewActionsStyle** - Allows to specify the style used by the included item actions in view pages.
+Default value is `DROPDOWN`.
+Available options are explained [below](#item-actions-style).
+* **viewActionsWithIcons** - A boolean specifying whether item actions in view pages should contain an icon in addition to their label or not.
+Default value is `true`.
+* **displayActionsPosition** - Allows to specify whether and where item actions should be available in display pages.
+Default value is `START`.
+Available options are explained [below](#item-actions-position).
+* **displayActionsStyle** - Allows to specify the style used by the included item actions in display pages.
+Default value is `DROPDOWN`.
+Available options are explained [below](#item-actions-style).
+* **displayActionsWithIcons** - A boolean specifying whether item actions in display pages should contain an icon in addition to their label or not.
+Default value is `true`.

+#### Item actions position

+Specifies the placement of item actions.

+Can be one of the following options:

+* `NONE` - No item actions are available at all.
+* `START` - Default value.
+Item actions are included at the beginning, for example in the first table column on view pages or the top area on display pages.
+* `END` - Item actions are included at the end, for example in the last table column on view pages or the bottom area on display pages.
+* `BOTH` - Combines `START` and `END`.
+Only allowed for display pages.

+#### Item actions style

+Specifies the style used for item actions.

+Can be one of the following options:

+* `LINK` - Normal links/anchors with a label and optionally an icon.
+* `ICON` - Normal links/anchors with an icon only (no label).
+* `BUTTON` - Links/anchors styled as buttons with a label and optionally an icon.
+* `BUTTON_GROUP` - Links/anchors styled as a button group with a label and optionally an icon.
+* `DROPDOWN` - Default value.
+A drop-down menu containing normal links/anchors with a label and optionally an icon.

+For all options except `ICON` the links contain a label and optionally an additional icon (depending on the `withIcons` flags).

 #### Referred application